RubenSant/RubenSant/ABOUTME.md

 >Send me a message **NOW**!

 >[!IMPORTANT]
->📫 You can contact me via email, at updatemailota@gmail.com
+>📫 You can contact me via email, at updatemailota@gmail.com or rubsanpel@alu.edu.gva.es
 >📷You can follow me in my Instagram @santacata_pelli too

 >[!WARNING]